mgamio/blog/_posts/2022-10-05-load-balancing-clustering.md

 The Java WebClient cannot delete files that another user created.

+We cannot change the permissions of a file from within a Java program as we can on Linux systems - *chmod* command.

 ## Possible Solutions

 - Configure only one user account on application servers and give it full access control - hardware configuration.
 - Deploy the Java WebClient in only one server.

+Now any application server in the cluster can create or delete any file on the file server.